Model Context Protocol (MCP) Support

 Configuration Example

-⚠️ Fallback: If your MCP client does not support custom headers, you may pass credentials as query parameters: ?token=et_live_...&secret=ps_live_....
-This method is deprecated and may expose credentials in access logs.
+⚠️ Fallback: If your MCP client lacks environment variable substitution, you can specify values directly in the arguments or pass credentials as query parameters: https://auth.phantom-projects.com/mcp/sse?token=et_live_...&secret=ps_live_....
+However, this fallback method is deprecated and may expose credentials in intermediate proxy logs.

 How it Works